libsemigroups/libsemigroups_pybind11/CONTRIBUTING.rst

 Post-processing
 _________________
-When ``make doc`` is run, the content of this ``.rst`` files is converted to html.
+When ``make doc`` is run, the content of these ``.rst`` files is converted to html.
 Before this is done, some processing can be done on the docs.
 In `<docs/source/conf.py>`__, there are two dictionaries that can be used to make replacements for type names.

-The first dictionary is called ``type_replacements`` that serves as a map from bad type names |map| good type names that should be replaced in the signature of every function.
-This can be used to translate from confusing c++ type names to nice Python type names.
+The first dictionary is called ``type_replacements`` that serves as a map from bad type names -> good type names that should be replaced in the signature of every function.
+This can be used to translate from confusing C++ type names to nice Python type names.

-The second dictionary is called ``class_specific_replacements`` that serves as a map from "class name" |map| ("good type", "bad type").
+The second dictionary is called ``class_specific_replacements`` that serves as a map from "class name" -> ("good type", "bad type").
 This will be used to replace bad type names with good type names in all signatures of a particular class.

 After the doc has been converted to html, it may still be desirable to make text replacements.
-This can be done by adding to the ``replacements`` dictionary in ``etc/replace-strings-in-doc.py``.
+This can be done by adding to the ``replacements`` dictionary in `<etc/replace-strings-in-doc.py>`__.

 Including your files in the doc
 _______________________________